yannan90/kaggle-2024-Eedi-8th-place-training-code/README.md

 This code implements an **hard negative mining pipeline** for a **retriever-reranker** framework, and evetually perform **quantization (AWQ 4bit format)** to the trained model, for inference on limited GPU resources.

 ### Training Flow
-**retriver training**: retriever generates hard negative training data → train retriever → repeat previous steps **reranker training**: retriever generates hard negative training data → train reranker → repeat previous steps → reranker quantization
+- **Retriever Training**:
+  1. The retriever generates hard negative training data.
+  2. Train the retriever.
+  3. Repeat the previous steps iteratively.

+- **Reranker Training**:
+  1. The retriever generates hard negative training data.
+  2. Train the reranker.
+  3. Repeat the previous steps iteratively.
+  4. Apply reranker quantization.

 ### How to use the code
 The main implementation is organized within the Jupyter Notebook file **`Eedi_run.ipynb`**.
 Each code block in the notebook corresponds to a specific functionality within the overall pipeline, invoking relevant Python files to handle the underlying processes.